Cherry Plant Care: Essential Growing Tips & Guide

 Spring Care

-In spring, focus on pruning to shape the tree and remove any dead or diseased branches.
-Fertilize with a balanced fertilizer to support new growth.
+During spring, focus on pruning the cherry tree to shape it and remove any dead or diseased branches.
+Fertilize with a balanced fertilizer to support new growth and encourage fruiting.

 Summer Care